hamidsta/RNA-folding-problem/README.md

 The data can be downloaded  from https://www.rcsb.org/ Make sure the data are stored in an empty folder

-PDB_Dataset contain two RNA PDB files to run the script
+dataset_training contain a set of  RNA PDB files to run the script dataset_test contain one pdb file to run script linear interpolation